 Yes.
 You may also retain your coverage if you are eligible to continue the basic insurance and if, in addition, you have also had the standard optional coverage in force for not less than the full period or periods of service during which the coverage was available to you or the 5 years of service immediately preceding your retirement.
-YOU MUST PAY FOR THIS INSUR-ANCE UNTILYOU REACH AGE 65 at which time the coverage will reduce by 2% per month until it reaches 25% of the face value (\$2,500).
+You must pay for this insurance until vou reach age 65 at which time the coverage will reduce by 2% per month until it reaches 25% of the face value (\$2,500).